MichaelJbyte/Microsoft-365-Admin-Center/README.md

 ### Microsoft Exchange & Intune Admin Center

 Exchange is associated with user emails and the troubleshooting that goes along with them.
-Microsoft Intune, on other hand, manages company-appointed devices.
+Microsoft Intune, on the other hand, manages company-appointed devices.

 Simple exposure was only necessary for these two admin centers due to their similarity with Entra and Microsoft 365.

-Regarding Microsoft Exchange I became familiar with the following settings and their location is the admin center:
+Regarding Microsoft Exchange, I became familiar with the following settings and their location within the admin center:
 * Email forwarding
 * Message tracing
 * Mailbox alerts